Skip to content

 As we grow, we hope to do our part to sustain the French Quarter’s historic value.
 If more tourists experience the types of activities that we and other cultural institutions in the neighborhood offer, then more people—locals and tourists—will be able to understand that the future of this area is linked to the preservation of its past.

-EH: The holdings of The Historic New Orleans Collection are not exclusively about the city proper.
+EH: The holdings of the Historic New Orleans Collection are not exclusively about the city proper.
 Tell us about one of your favorite items or collections that showcases the history and culture outside of New Orleans.

 DH: There are lots of examples.
 Off the top of my head, Knute Heldner comes to mind.
 He was a Swedish-born artist who lived in New Orleans but spent a good deal of time in Minnesota.
 We have some of his paintings of forest scenes in Minnesota, which serve as a reminder of the fact that people who live here are connected to other places.
 New Orleans is a global city.